 Prepare to thrive in our challenging academic environment.
 We have programs beginning in high school available to ensure your success in business school and beyond.

 Who Should Apply: 10th- and 11th-grade students from underrepresented groups, first-generation college students, and students from lower socioeconomic standing with a GPA of 3.0 or higher.
 12th grade students may apply, but will be placed on a waitlist.

-Who Should Apply: High-potential high school juniors from underrepresented groups
+Who Should Apply: Rising high school seniors and some juniors (on a space-available basis)